excaliburjs/excalibur-pathfinding/readme.md

 ## Usage of the A star module

-The A\* pathfinding algorithm is an optimized algorithm of pathfinding.
+The A\* path finding algorithm is an optimized algorithm of path finding.
 This module is tailored to Tilemaps specifically, and can handle importing of dedicated GraphTilemaps or the Excalibur Tilemap.

 ### Types for Astar